dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Primary focus was on viewing an SQL beginner video.
 Should finish it up tomorrow.

 **Thoughts:** Missed a couple of days, however I did it intentionally and didn't feel bad about it.
 I'm pushing forward on SQL and want to get back to FreeCodeCamp.

+### Day 21: 16 Jan 2019

+**Today's Progress**: Completed viewing an SQL beginner video.

+**Thoughts:** It was a push to get the SQL video done but I finally made it, now I'm pushing forward getting back to FreeCodeCamp.